pragmatrix/emergent/README.md

 cargo run
 ```

-This should - with LLVM installed, and a decent Vulkan driver, and a bit of luck - compile everything, power up the testrunner, and visualize some early results of some of the internal test cases.
+This should - with LLVM installed, and a decent Vulkan driver, and a bit of luck - compile everything, power up the testrunner, and visualize some early results of some of the emergent library test cases.

-It does that by starting the testrunner, which starts `cargo watch` internally, which in turn runs `cargo test` on the `emergent-layout` package, captures its results, and visualizes them.
-From now on, changes in the `emergent-layout` packages are detected and the visualizations are updated automatically.
+It does that by starting the testrunner, which starts `cargo watch` internally, which in turn runs `cargo test` on the emergent library, captures its results, and visualizes them.
+From now on, changes are detected and the visualizations are updated automatically.

 ## Strategy